shawnferry/HOL7712-gitbook/setup/steps.md

   }
   ```

-4. Install a vim plugin manager and a number of plugins
+4. Install a vim plugin manager and a number of plugins.

   ```ruby
   exec { 'vundle install':